Social story for recess and ways to help kids play

 5. Additional activities to support your social story for recess

-Finally, adding some cut and paste or circling activities is a good way for you to assess if students understand the information when presented in a quiet, low distraction environment.
+Finally, adding some cut-and-paste or circling activities is a good way for you to assess whether students understand the information when it is presented in a quiet, low-distraction environment.

 recess rules quiz

 I created the Venn Diagram below just for this blog post.
 It compares and contrasts student behaviors on the playground vs the classroom.
-It you would like a FREE copy of this activity, just click the button below.
+If you would like a FREE copy of this activity, click the button below.

 Recess Venn diagram